jm0535/0rdin/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive behavior may be reported to jmoses@pnguot.ac.pg.
+Instances of abusive behavior may be reported to jimmy.moses@pnguot.ac.pg.
 All complaints will be reviewed and investigated.

 ## Attribution